wbalmer/petitRADTRANS/docs/JOSS/paper.md

 pRT has been updated to fully mix the c-k distributions, iteratively mixing in any species with a significant opacity contribution: a species is only mixed in if the highest opacity value in a given spectral bin is larger than  a threshold value.
 This theshold value is obtained by listing the smallest opacity value for every species in a given spectral bin, and then setting the threshold to 1% of the largest value from the list for each spectral bin.
 The resulting grid is linearly interpolated back to the 16 $g$ points at each pressure and frequency bin as required by pRT.
-This fully deterministic process stabilized the log-likelihood calculations in the retrievals, and resulted in a 5$\times$ improvement in the speed of the c-k mixing function.
+This fully deterministic process produces stable log-likelihood calculations, and resulted in a 5$\times$ improvement in the speed of the c-k mixing function.

 Various thermal, chemical and cloud parameterisations are available in pRT.
 Built in temperature profiles range from interpolated splines to physically motivated profiles as in @guillot2010 and @molliere2020.